 Pete joined NEA in 2005 and focuses on early-stage enterprise software, systems and consumer internet companies.
 He is the co-head of NEA’s enterprise software practice group, and serves on several boards for NEA portfolio companies.
 Past investments include Xensource (acquired by Citrix Systems) and Teracent (acquired by Google).
 Prior to NEA, Pete was Senior Director of Strategic Alliances at VMware where he struck the company's initial OEM deals and grew annual sales through OEMs from $0 to $40 million in four years.
-Pete ran product management at Mirapoint and worked in sales and marketing at Hewlett-Packard, including Worldwide Product Manager for the mid-range server business.
+Pete ran product management at Mirapoint and worked in sales and marketing at Hewlett-Packard, including as Worldwide Product Manager for the mid-range server business.
 Pete began his career at Montgomery Securities in the Technology Corporate Finance group.
 Pete received his MBA from the Kellogg School of Management at Northwestern University, and his BA in Political Economy from the University of California, Berkeley

 Jeff Lunsford has more than two decades of experience as a technology and Internet executive.
 Jeff previously served as President, CEO and Chairman at Limelight Networks, which he took public in 2007 as part of a $240M IPO.
 From 2003-2006, Jeff was the CEO of WebSideStory, a SaaS-based web analytics pioneer that went public in 2004 and is now part of Adobe Systems.
 Prior to that, Jeff was the CEO of TogetherSoft, a software development tools company that was sold to Borland Software.
 A former naval aviator, Jeff received a B.S. in Information and Computer Sciences from the Georgia Institute of Technology.